Skip to Content Facebook Feature Image

 “From health care access and affordable housing to good paying jobs and union representation," Wiley said, “things Dr. King made part of his clarion call for a beloved community are still at stake and is even more so because (the administration) has dismantled the very terms of government and the norms of our culture.”

-The conservative Heritage Foundation think tank is encouraging the holiday’s focus to stay solely on King himself.
+The conservative Heritage Foundation think tank encouraged the holiday’s focus to stay solely on King himself.
 Brenda Hafera, a foundation research fellow, urged people to visit the Martin Luther King Jr. National Historical Park in Atlanta or reread his “I have a dream” speech delivered on the steps of the Lincoln Memorial in Washington nearly 63 years ago.

-But using the holiday as a platform to rally and speak about “anti-racism” and “critical race theory” actually rejects King’s ambition for the country, Hafera argued.
+Using the holiday as a platform to rally and speak about “anti-racism” and “critical race theory” actually rejects King’s ambition for the country, Hafera argued.

 “I think efforts should be conducted in the spirit of what Martin Luther King actually believed and what he preached.
 And his vision was a colorblind society, right,” Hafera said.
 “He says very famously in his speech, don’t judge by the color of your skin, but the content of your character.”